amient/goconnect/README.md

 - but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs
 - like Beam, it has internal concept of parallelism and coders
 - additionally it features vertical and horizontal parallelism out-of-the-box
-- it scales similarly to Kafka Connect by simply running mulitple identical instances
+- it scales similarly to Kafka Connect by simply running multiple identical instances
 - it guarantees at-least-once processing and is capable of exactly-once with a choice of optimistic and pessimistic checkpointing depending whether the source supports some notion of offsets or not
 - it has a concept of EventTime built in to the basic concept